status-im/help.status.im/docs/en/using-status/messages-faqs.md

 ### What makes Status messaging decentralized?

-Unlike centralized networks, which rely on servers controlled by corporations or governments, Status uses a distributed network of nodes.
+Instead of centralized networks, which rely on servers controlled by corporations or governments, Status uses a distributed network of nodes.
 This network is based on Waku, a [peer-to-peer protocol][about-status-messages] for private, secure and censorship-resistant communication.

+In a distributed network, users can securely and directly exchange data without intermediaries that could potentially compromise their privacy.

 ### Peer-to-peer networks send messages to every node.
 Is this not a risk?